aklivity/zilla-docs/src/reference/config/bindings/binding-mqtt-kafka.md

 > `object` as named map of `string:string` `array`

-Roles required by named guard.
+List of roles required by each named guard to authorize this route.

 ```yaml
 routes: